Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - Call for participation on a community platform (or direct mail where capacity permits)
 - Interested parties respond to the call and session date and location is set (callers decision)
 - Public sense making session then occurs via community platform (e.g. Discord or Twitter Space)
-- Interested parties that find connection should form a presentation
+- Interested parties that find connection should start a proposal discussion and optionally create a presentation
-- Presentation is socialised at a community call
+- The off chain presentation serves to rally support for the
+-